openlibhums/memory-alpha/content/support/janeway-styleguide.md

 At a glance:

-Don't use unnecessary capitalisation; before capitalising a word, think about why (and whether) it should be capitalised.
+Don't use unnecessary capitalisation; before capitalising a word, think about why (and whether) it needs to be capitalised.

 Use a lowercase letter to begin the first word of the text immediately following a colon, unless the text is one of the following:
 * A proper noun